Karhal/gerardbot/README.md

 -------------
 1. Run your application : node bin/bot.js
 2. Connect to your slack
-3. Invite your bot in the channel you want /invite @yourbot
+3. Invite your bot in the channel you want: /invite @yourbot
 4. Say @yourbot hello !
 5. Enjoy